spaghetti-guy/merge-audio-and-subs/README.md

 ## Requirements
 * You need ffmpeg.exe somewhere accessible.
 It shouldn't matter which build you use.
 For reference, I use the codex full release build at: https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-full.7z
 * The script assumes your subtitles have the exact same name as your audio.
 E.g. `audio1.wav` and `audio1.wav.vtt`.
 Adujust accordingly.
-* You can use any image for the input, though make sure it's a decent size so the subtitles are legible.
-There's a 1280x720 solid black image in this repo if you don't care about visuals.
+* You can use any image for the input, though make sure it's a decent resolution so the subtitles are legible.
+An image with a smaller file size will result in significantly faster encoding.
+There's a 1280x720 solid black image in this repo if you don't care about visuals and just want to encode as fast as possible.

 <br>